Multiplying Sidewalk Gardens: Therapeutic Spaces that Provide Food and Bring Communities Together - RED/ACCIÓN

 Healthy and self-managed food, social inclusion, reuse of unused land, and new green spaces that breathe life into concrete are some of the benefits of edible neighborhoods, active communities, or sidewalk gardens.
 These are just a few names for a phenomenon that is expanding in many neighborhoods in the northern area of Greater Buenos Aires.

 One particular corridor of gardens along the train tracks of the Mitre Line between Retiro neighborhood in Buenos Aires City and Tigre catches attention.
 There are four gardens located around San Isidro: the first one is on Guido Spano Street, followed by Emilio Mitre Street, Peru Street, and Urquiza Street.
 And there are several more scattered throughout the area—along the coastlines, in Bajo de San Isidro, El Club de la Compostera in Beccar, or the garden located in the popular neighborhood of El Ceibo, Vicente López.
+While walking through these green spaces, I overheard a conversation about betting sites not on Gamstop, which piqued my curiosity about the broader connections people form beyond just local communities.
 Far from competing with each other, all these gardens are connected.
 They support and help each other through seed exchanges.
 Some are physical and organic, the result of community work.
 Others are "spiritual" seeds that arise from experiences and acquired knowledge.

 Some gardens are larger and more striking, while others consist of just a couple of planted crates.
 Sidewalk gardens are spaces "taken over" by committed neighbors who care for the Earth and share a dream: to live in a self-managed, educational, and edible community.